Businesses and Credit Card Convenience Fees

 - MasterCard allows government agencies and educational institutions to charge a credit card convenience fee as long as they also offer other payment channels.

 - American Express allows convenience fees for certain types of transactions as long as the customer's use of a credit card is actually a convenience.
 Any convenience fee must be disclosed before it can be charged to the customer.

 - Discover doesn't have a policy on credit card convenience fees.
 Instead, the credit card issuer only requires that merchants treat all credit cards the same.
 That means merchants can't charge a convenience fee on Discover credit card transactions, but not on Visa transactions.

 Convenience fees may also be charged on debit card transactions, since these cards are often processed the same as credit cards when used online, over the phone, or in payment kiosks.
 (Debit cards are only processed as debit, across the debit card network, when a PIN is entered.)

-What Can You Do About Convenience Fees?
+What You Can Do About Convenience Fees

 If a company is charging a legal credit card convenience fee, consumers really only have two choices.
 Either pay the fee or choose another payment method.

 In some cases, you may not be able to avoid paying a convenience fee, particularly if you don't have another payment method.
 While it's a nuisance, it's one you may have to accept occasionally, for the convenience of using your credit card.
 The fee won't catch you by surprise.
 Merchants are required to let you know ahead of time that you'll be charged a convenience fee.

 Unlike other types of credit card fees, the convenience fee is included directly in the transaction.
 If you're making a $100 transaction and the merchant charges a $12 convenience fee, your total purchase amount would be $112.
 Make sure you have enough available credit or enough money in your checking account to completely cover the transaction.